 The amount of the specific provision for loans is the difference between the loan's carrying amount and the recoverable amount, being the present value of estimated future cash flows, including recoveries from guarantees and collateral, discounted at the effective interest rate at inception of the loan.
 The amount of the provision for loan loss is recognised in the statement of comprehensive income.
 If the amount of the provision subsequently decreases due to an event occurring after the write-down, the release of the provision is recognised in the statement of comprehensive income.
 Payments on loans past due are first applied to the interest outstanding.
-Accrued interest on non-current loans is excluded from interest income.
+Accrued interest on non-performing loans is fully provided for.